 '''

 1 / Habanero-Scala code /

 2 package edu.rice.habanero

 4 trait HabaneroActor extends Actor {

 // custom scheduler to create asynchronous

 // tasks under IEF of lingering activity

 var lingeringActivity: HabaneroActivity = null

-val habaneroExecutor = ...
+val habaneroExecutor = .

+override def scheduler = habaneroExecutor

 10

-override def scheduler = habaneroExecutor

 override def start() = {

 // activity causes the IEF to wait on this actor

-13
+lingeringActivity = ...

 14

-lingeringActivity = ...

 // delegate to the parent implementation

-15

 16

 super.start()

-}

 override def exit(): Nothing = {

 18

 // schedule activity allowing IEF to terminate

 19

-resumeWaitingActivity(lingeringActivity)

-20

-21
+\verb"resumeWaitingActivity" (lingeringActivity")

 // delegate to the parent implementation

 super.exit()

 23 } }

 '''

-Figure 16: Heavy actors in HS extend the standard Scala Actor trait.
-The start and exit events are used to maintain some bookkeeping for the heavy actors and to interact with the Habanero runtime to schedule and execute tasks.
+Figure 15: Heavy actors in HS extend the standard Scala Actor trait.
+The start and exit events are used to maintain some book-keeping for the heavy actors and to interact with the Habanero runtime to schedule and execute tasks.
 The lingering activity is explained in Section 6.1.

-actors do not support the pause and resume operations explained in Section 5.1.2.
+The heavy actor in HS is implemented as a trait that extends the standard Scala Actor trait (Figure 15).
+HS heavy actors do not support the pause and resume operations explained in Section 5.1.2.
 However, they support all the other AFM compliant constructs inside the MPB including finish, async, futures, etc. HS heavy actors still need to rely on exceptions for control flow and explicit management of the actor continuations, both implemented in the standard actors, and are thus more expensive to operate than the corresponding light actors.